 I write about my symptoms, but not in a textbook way; I write instead in a ‘this is true for me and it is happening right now’ way.
 That is why I love the immediacy of blogging.

 I don’t pre-write posts to be shared at some later date.
-I write every post in one go and publish immediately because if I don’t I’ll lose my immediacy and rawness and reality.
+I write every post in one go and publish immediately, because if I don’t I’ll lose my immediacy and rawness and reality.
 If I get interrupted and cannot finish a post in one sitting I get frustrated.
-That moment I was trying to capture has been lost, just like a landscape painter has to capture a scene despite the clouds, objects and colours shifting and evolving before their eyes.
+That moment I was trying to capture has been lost, just like a landscape painter has to capture a scene despite the clouds, objects and colours shifting and evolving before their eyes but then it starts raining and your painting is ruined.

 In my emotional world it is constantly raining.
 Maybe that is what causes the chalk to wash free from my hands.